Intent-Based Architecture

 Express Desired Outcomes

 Intent-based architecture enables users to specify outcomes rather than execution paths.
 Solvers compete to optimize execution.
-Revolutionary potential for MEV elimination and UX improvement.
-If you're interested in solver infrastructure or MEV, explore MEV careers at solver teams and protocol research.
-These roles focus on next-generation execution infrastructure.
+This approach has potential for MEV elimination and UX improvement.
+If you're interested in solver infrastructure or MEV, explore careers at solver teams and protocol research.
+These roles focus on modern execution infrastructure.

 Find Intent-Based Architecture Jobs